zen0bit/openbox/README.md

 # What is this?

 This is a fork of Openbox window manager (http://openbox.org) with the goal of adding more for dynamic content functionality to the Openbox menu.
-Though Openbox already supports pipe menus, this fork aims to extend that idea to seperator and button labels themselves.
+Though Openbox already supports pipe menus, this fork aims to extend that idea to separator, menu and action labels.

 # How does it work?